 | Champagne toast only | 1.1 per guest | 110 | 220 |

 Always add 20% on top of your calculated quantity to cover breakages.
-A 500-glass order should be 600 glasses in practice.
-Browse our glassware hire range, which covers wine glasses, champagne flutes, hi-ball glasses, and more.
+A 500-glass order needs 600 glasses in practice.
+Expo Hire includes a free minor damage waiver on every order, protecting you against standard breakages.
+Browse our glassware hire range, featuring wine glasses, champagne flutes, hi-ball glasses, and more.
+Remember our "Send It Back Dirty" service means you return all items unwashed.

 | Item | Per bar station | Notes |